cieb-unibas/jpod/docs/jpod_manual.md

 united kingdom|265261|206617|0.779
 united states|2989548|2429208|0.813

-## Updating JPOD: Inserting New Job Adds
+## Updating JPOD: Inserting New Job Postings

-tbd
+A core feature of